bakera1/CreditDefaultSwapPricer/README.md

 ## Why create another library ##

-The idea behind this library is ease of use, the underlying ISDA C functions whilst usable are pretty difficult to integrate and often folks revert to other 3rd party pay or QuantLib style
+The idea behind this library is ease of use, the underlying ISDA C functions whilst usable are pretty difficult to integrate and often folks revert to other 3rd party or open source
 CDS pricing libraries.
-Whilst this is fine for most uses; when you need precision pricing quickly and easily that conforms precisely to the ISDA CDS model then this library allows you to download build and install the code and run some simple scripts to price and compute risk on CDS positions.
+Whilst this is fine for most uses; when you need precision pricing quickly and easily that conforms exactly to the ISDA CDS model then this wrapper allows you to very quickly build and start writing code Python and to price and compute risk on CDS positions.

 ### CDS All In One ###